linusghanadan/linusghanadan/README.md

 ### 👋 Hi there, my name is Linus Ghanadan!

 I am a purpose-driven worker interested in a career that leverages data to inform sustainability projects.
-I also like to play soccer and go on hikes.
+I also like to play soccer⚽ and go on hikes🥾.

 I graduated in June 2024 with a M.S. in **Environmental Data Science** from the Bren School of Environmental Science & Management at UC Santa Barbara.
 As a Master’s capstone project, I worked with the outdoor apparel company Darn Tough Vermont to model and visualize their data on greenhouse gas emissions.